 - Avoid huge blocks of dense text.

-- Break everything up with headlines and bullet points so that it looks nice and neat visually.
+- Include bullet points so that it looks nice and neat visually.

-- Include lots of blank/white space.
+- Embrace lots of blank/white space.

 - Use a large font to make it more readable.